swipswap/contracts/README.md

 # Swipswap
-Repository for swipswap - Binance Hackathon
+Repository for swipswap

 # Project Summary
 A cross-chain dex.
 In this MVP we implement a BTC/FUSD pool.
-FUSD is a testnet BEP20 token
+FUSD is a testnet token

-## Binance Hackathon Requirements
-### Category
-DeFi and Asset Management

 ### License
 MIT

-### Smart Contract Addresses
-- Chainlink oracle address: 0xEB5756ab92c807D6f77278d65EE141C6df62056b

-- Chainlink token address: 0xB2d2AC9eB36B0B90410715A12702C2eFa3912412

-- FUSDToken address: 0xA1e488124017596d3970ef1dc50921A15632D556

-- eventEmitter address: 0x13E4652271954Da2E7A7c426e303c6Bc73D4eAeA

-- Swipswap BTC/FUSD Pool Address: 0xB653aFe78E65031353e0A8f927De4Db1f8c11E26

 ## About swipswap
 - An Automated Market Maker and a fully cross-chain DEX
-- Cross chain swapping of tokens e.g BTC/BNB
+- Cross chain swapping of tokens e.g ETH/BTC, ONE/BTC, BTC/BNB
-- It uses chainlink oracles to confirm transactions
+- It uses chainlink oracles to verify transactions

 ## How it works
 ![image](https://user-images.githubusercontent.com/50963972/108633966-2e1ab600-7445-11eb-8845-15a5beacefdf.png)